 On January 16, 2018, Defendants filed their January status report, documenting the first month’s processing and production of documents as required by the Court’s order, and filed monthly reports through June.

 Defendants claim to have produced all responsive, non-exempt records that they had identified from the relevant custodians in the CBP Chicago Field Office, and the affiliate groups continue to review the records to assess whether Defendants have fulfilled our request.
-The parties continue to meet and confer about ways to resolve or narrow the disputes in the case.
-On September 5 we filed a Joint Motion to postpone the September 10 status hearing until December 15, and proposed that the parties would submit joint status reports on September 28, 2018, October 31, 2018, and November 30, 2018.
-On September 6 the Court granted our Joint Motion, and all three status reports have been submitted timely.
-A magistrate status hearing was held on December 18, and another is set for February 6, 2019.
+The parties continue to meet and confer about ways to resolve or narrow the disputes in the case and all three status reports so far ordered by the Court have been submitted timely.

 As a result of the partial government shutdown at the beginning of 2019, all dates and deadlines were extended by 42 days.